Skip to content

 Online calibration

-Online calibration observes the activations of a live model quantized with ISQ (in-situ quantization), then requantizes every layer from the original weights using an importance matrix derived from that traffic.
-The layers are hot-swapped in place with no restart: the model serves normally while collecting, and requests received during the apply step queue until it finishes.
+Online calibration observes the activations of a live model quantized with ISQ (in-situ quantization), builds an importance matrix from that traffic, and requantizes the tracked layers.
+The layers are replaced without restarting the server.
+The model continues serving while statistics are collected; requests received during the apply step wait until it finishes.

 Serve any model with ISQ: